Blackfynn/blackfynn-python/docs/tutorials/data_catalog.rst

 ``New Dataset``, is now called ``BF Tutorial``.
 Note that while the name of the dataset has changed, its unique ID remains the same.

-As an excercise, we will upload all of the non-tabular data that is available in the test set to a ``Collection`` called "original collection 1" and all of the available tabular data to another collection called "original collection 2".
+As an excercise, we will upload some of the data that is available in the test set to a ``Collection`` called "original collection 1" and some other data to another collection called "original collection 2".
 We will then move all of the content in these collections to a third collection called "final collection".
 These collections will be created inside a